 As a college student, the first mail you're likely to get in your mail box is an offer for a "Student Card" from a major credit card company.
 They will offer to give you a line of credit, even if you have no credit history, and even if you have no job.
-Wow, you say, I can buy all the pizza I want and see all the movies I want!
+"Wow," you say," I can buy all the pizza I want and see all the movies I want!"
 Think again!
 It seems like a great deal, but it's not.
-It's evil and insidious and you should be outraged.
+It's insidious and you should be outraged.
 Think about it: Why would they give you credit when they KNOW you have no job?

 Because they know several things about college students in general:

 1. A lot of students have Mom and Dad paying the bill when they're in the college.
 So, you run wild with a card, they pay the bill and the bank makes out big time.

 2. Students coming out of college and entering the job market for the first time are particularly vulnerable.
 Banks know this and they know that your parents know this.
 Even if Mom and Dad wouldn't pay your bills in college, they would probably take over the payments afterwards until you get a job.

 3. A lot of expenses seem important in college and you are willing to pay it off later.
 But, banks know you don't do the math to see how much that debt grows before you can pay it back.